ibonelli/sosbase/steps.md

 commit44:
 	We now have a successful delete which show on console the 204 status and no data (the REST was built like that).
+commit45:
+	We add a unique ID to the Card component to avoid the warning message in the log.

 ## To Watch Continue when finished...